sjtu-iiot/graphx-webpage/tutorials/codereview/TriangleCount.md

     // Construct set representations of the neighborhoods val nbrSets: VertexRDD[VertexSet] =
       g.collectNeighborIds(EdgeDirection.Either).mapValues { (vid, nbrs) =>

-        // Why the code specifies the capacity of `set`? val set = new VertexSet(4)
+        val set = new VertexSet(4)
         var i = 0
         // Store the neighbors in the VertexSet